 SEC Whistleblower Lawyer Rules And Statutes

 One question that potential SEC whistleblowers often ask is whether a particular lawyer can handle their case.
-SEC whistleblower lawyers themselves may ask, especially new lawyers or those who are representing an SEC whistleblower client for the first time, what rules and procedures govern their practice before the SEC?
-The answer is that there are rules that apply to lawyers generally, and there are SEC whistleblower lawyer rules and statutes specifically pertaining to the representation of clients in cases before the SEC.
+SEC whistleblower lawyers, especially new lawyers or those who are representing an SEC whistleblower client for the first time, may ask what rules and procedures govern their practice before the SEC.
+The answer to both questions is that there are rules that apply to lawyers generally, and there are SEC whistleblower lawyer rules and statutes specifically pertaining to the representation of clients in cases before the SEC.

 A State might be able to bar a lawyer who is not licensed in that State from appearing in the courts of that State, and perhaps from doing other things in that State.
 The laws about what lawyers can and cannot do vary from State to State.